sanjeevbadgeville/Json4s-reactivemongo-compatibility/README.md

 ```

 ##### Some things to clear up
 This does not perform as well as document readers and writers, especially as currently implemented.
-Eventually it will be faster than it is now, but readers and writers will probably always be faster.
+Eventually it will
+be faster than it is now, but readers and writers will probably always be faster.

 The ideal time to use this is when developing in a rapidly changing domain, or during development.
-After development has mostly finished and the data-model has solidified, I would reccomend creating readers and writers, unless you don't need super fast performance.
+After development has
+mostly finished and the data-model has solidified, I would reccomend creating readers and writers, unless you don't need
+super fast performance.

 This will not automatically serialize normal classes.
 See the json4s documentation for more details.
+Json4s requires
-Json4s requires custom serializers, similar to document readers and writers, in order to serialize classes.
+custom serializers, similar to document readers and writers, in order to serialize classes.

 Currently BSONObjectIds are serialized straight in to strings, which means they'll be stored in mongo as strings.
-I'm working on a way around this currently.
+I'm working on a way around this.
 I don't know enough about how json4s works yet to do it.

 ##### TODO
 1. Improve BSONObjectId support with JValues.